gdiminneapolis/falling-in-love-with-git/README.md

     $ make publish

-This will create the `publish/` directory and initialize it as a `git` repo pointing at the `gh-pages` branch of the repository, and run Jekyll in build mode.
-(Apologies, this isn't quite foolproof yet.)
+This will create the `docs/` directory which is where the slides will be served from.

 The file `_publish.yml` in the root directory can be set to provide overrides and fill-ins needed for publishing on GH pages.
 Generally speaking, nothing needs to be done with these settings.